Helpline 0808 800 3333 or contact us

 Anything else?
 Other ways to contact us

-To be eligible for ESA you must be under state pension age, have an illness or disability which prevents or impairs your ability to work, and you must not be in receipt of statutory sick pay, maternity pay or jobseekers allowance.
+To be eligible for ESA you must be under state pension age, have an illness or condition that prevents or impairs your ability to work, and you must not be in receipt of Statutory Sick Pay (SSP), Statutory Maternity Pay (SMP) or Jobseeker's Allowance (JSA).

 You may be entitled to either or a combination of the two.